bconf-lang/bconf/SPEC.md

 The `import` statement allows for importing variables defined in other bconf files for use within the current file.
 Only local file paths are supported (relative or absolute). `import` statements must be defined before their variables can be used.

+Paths to files must either be absolute or relative.
+URI schemas such as `file://` or `https://` are unsupported.

 ```bconf
 // INVALID: Cannot use $app_name before it has been imported
 name = $app_name